Implement password hash synchronization with Azure AD Connect sync

 If your organization uses the accountExpires attribute as part of user account management, this attribute is not synchronized to Azure AD.
 As a result, an expired Active Directory account in an environment configured for password hash synchronization will still be active in Azure AD.
-We recommend that if the account is expired, a workflow action should trigger a PowerShell script that disables the user's Azure AD account (use the Set-AzureADUser cmdlet).
-Conversely, when the account is turned on, the Azure AD instance should be turned on.
+We recommend using a scheduled PowerShell script that disables users' AD accounts, once they expire (use the Set-ADUser cmdlet).
+Conversely, during the process of removing the expiration from an AD account, the account should be re-enabled.

 Overwrite synchronized passwords